Cultural Federalism and the Museum Sector in Germany

 The Basic Law regulates the division of state powers between the federal government and the federal states.
 The federal government exercises responsibility where this is assigned to it by the Basic Law; otherwise the federal states exercise responsibility.

 At the federal level, the Office of the Federal Government Commissioner for Culture and the Media (BKM) was created in 1998 to bring together the federal government’s cultural and media policy activities in one government authority.
-The BKM’s tasks include further developing legal frameworks for the cultural and media sector through federal legislation and promoting cultural institutions and projects of national importance.
+The BKM’s tasks include further developing legal frameworks for the cultural and media sector and promoting cultural institutions and projects of national importance.

 The federal system is based upon cooperation between the federal government and the federal states.
 In addition, the federal state principle obliges the federal government and the federal states to provide mutual consideration and assistance; this cooperative approach is reflected in the fact that the federal states play a part in creating federal legislation via the Federal Council (Bundesrat), for example.